-To that end, and to help you pick out a great pair of on-ear headphones, we've put together a list of our top-rated on-ear headphone reviews, so that you can do all your research and make a purchase in one place.
+To that end, and to help you pick out the best pair of on-ear headphones for you, we've put together a guide filled with our top-rated on-ear headphone reviews, so that you can do all your research and make a purchase in one place.

 - Check out our Apple AirPods Max review

 For your money, you can't do any better than Jabra Elite 45H.
 A replacement for the company’s Move Style wireless on-ears, the Elite 45H's combination of colossal battery life, fully competitive specification, and decently realized sound quality puts them at the top of the class for best on-ear headphones.

 For just $79 / £69 / AU$99, Jabra has wrapped Bluetooth 5 connectivity, 40mm full-range dynamic drivers and a smattering of physical push-button controls in a wireless on-ear frame.
 Faux leather and memory foam, combined with winningly un-creaky plastic, make for a comfortable fit (even if the earpads themselves absorb ear-heat quite quickly and then give it straight back).

 There’s voice control available from Amazon Alexa, Google Assistant, or Siri.
 Jabra’s Sound+ control app even walks you through a brief hearing test to establish exactly how the EQs should be set to best suit your ears.
 By the standards of overtly affordable headphones, the Elite 45h are feature-packed.

 And who’s about to argue with 50 hours of battery life from a single charge?
 There are very few headphones around, at any price, that can challenge that figure – and the Jabras will go for another 10 hours after just 15 minutes of USB-C charging.

 As far as we're concerned, they are the best on-ear headphones in 2021.